Sam has been a firefighter for nine years. He currently serves as lieutenant and public information officer of his city's fire department.

 Conflict Is Definite!

-Let's face it hose monkeys, arguments happen in the fire service whether it be over a promotion someone felt they deserved but did not get or a probie who is tired of searching for a hose stretcher.
-Regardless of the issue conflict in the fire service exist and is alive and well.
+Let's face it, hose monkeys: Conflict happens everywhere, and the fire service is no exception.
+Maybe someone didn't get a promotion they felt they deserved, or a probie got tired of searching for a hose stretcher.
+Regardless of the issue, conflict in the fire service exists and is alive and well.

-Once conflict rears it's ugly and unwanted head at the fire station you need to quickly begin the process of bringing it to a controlled and desired end.
+Once conflict rears its ugly and unwanted head at the fire station, you need to quickly begin the process of bringing it to a controlled and desired end.
 This is no different than our actions at a fire ground.
-Size it up, get a feed for what is really going on and than develop an incident action plan to resolve the issue and return the department to a state of peace.
+Size it up, get a feed for what is really going on, and then develop an incident action plan to resolve the issue and return the department to a state of peace.

 The first key step is to evaluate the reasons behind the conflict.
-These reasons may not be evident at first and could require you get a closer look at the situation and the people involved.
-Remember firefighters are not usually apt to reveal what is troubling them so openly so this may take some prying.
-Put the haligan down probie, wrong type of prying.
-As I said these situations may require a chief to remove the white fire hat and done a Sherlock Holmes one instead, elementary my dear probie.
+These reasons may not be evident at first and could require you to get a closer look at the situation and the people involved.
+Remember, firefighters are not usually apt to reveal what is troubling them so openly, so this may take some prying.
+Put the haligan down, probie—wrong type of prying.
+As I said, these situations might require a chief to remove the white fire hat and don a Sherlock Holmes one instead; Elementary, my dear probie.

-1. Feeling that a person is not used to their full potential.- Sometimes we as firefighters feel we are overlooked at something for whatever reason.
+- Feeling that a person is not used to their full potential—Sometimes, we, as firefighters, feel we are overlooked at something for whatever reason.
 This could be a promotion or even overlooked to be the person on the end of a hose at a particular fire scene.
-When a person feels overlooked they start to question their worth and this creates a very dangerous feeling that can translate to the person taking this new found anger and feeling of worthlessness out on the people they feel they were overlooked for or even the person they feel did the overlooking.
-An example would be; Sally felt she was a sure fire candidate for the new position that just opened when Bill retired.
+When a person feels overlooked, they start to question their worth, and this creates a very dangerous feeling that can translate to the person taking this newfound anger and feeling of worthlessness out on the people they feel they were overlooked for or even the person they feel did the overlooking.
+An example would be; that Sally felt she was a sure-fire candidate for the new position that had just opened when Bill retired.
 She had completed every aspect of the job preparation and was ready to hear her name announced at the next meeting.
-Next thing she knows John has the job.
-Sally now holds some ill regard for the superiors who overlooked her and possibly John who may or may not have known how bad she wanted the position on the department.
+Next thing she knows, John has the job.
+Sally now holds some ill regard for the superiors who overlooked her and possibly John, who may or may not have known how bad she wanted the position in the department.

-2. Jealousy- Yes my friends the green eyed monster is a huge part of the fire service.
-It can be as simple as someone jealous of a position or can be as complex as several people feeling that way.
+- Jealousy—Yes, my friends, the green-eyed monster is a huge part of the fire service.
+It can be as simple as someone being jealous of a position or can be as complex as several people feeling that way.
 The key to jealousy elimination is to avoid turning every aspect of the job into a competitive prowess.

-4. On Scene Disagreements- Sometimes emotions run high when we are engaged in a structure fire.
-One member of the staff may feel venting the roof would be the best option while another may feel that a quick attack from outside would better serve the fire operation.
-This can cause a conflict between the two disagreeing parties that needs to be resolved ASAP!
-Lucky for us as firefighters this type of conflict usually resolves rather quickly and does not make it's way back to the station, remember kiddies I said usually.
+- On-Scene Disagreements—Sometimes emotions run high when we are engaged in a structure fire.
+One member of the staff may feel venting the roof would be the best option, while another may feel that a quick attack from outside would better serve the fire operation.
+This can cause a conflict between the two disagreeing parties that need to be resolved ASAP!
+Lucky for us as firefighters, this type of conflict usually resolves rather quickly and does not make its way back to the station—but remember, kiddies, I said usually.

-5. Outside Disputes- This one is tricky!
-We are trained to leave our personal life outside the door when we enter the station and put on our colors but that is not always the case.
-Even the best of us will eventually let something going on in our lives interfere with our job as a firefighter, it happens!
+- Outside Disputes—This one is tricky!
+We are trained to leave our personal life outside the door when we enter the station and put on our colors, but that is not always the case.
+Even the best of us will eventually let something going on in our lives interfere with our job as a firefighter.
+It happens!
 Our personal self will get the best of our professional one.
-Issues that arrise off the fire scene and away from the department are hard to deal with because you have to take a certain unbiased attitude toward them regardless of their true nature.
+Issues that arise off the fire scene and away from the department are hard to deal with because you have to take a certain unbiased attitude toward them regardless of their true nature.

 There are three grounds you can stand on.

-High Ground- High ground gives you two aspects to focus on.
-Smooth over the situation which means to basically agree to disagree and letting the issue stay buried in the past.
-Of course we all know all firefighters carry a shovel to dig those issues up.
+- High Ground—High ground gives you two aspects to focus on.
+Smooth over the situation, which means basically agreeing to disagree and letting the issue stay buried in the past.
+Of course, we all know all firefighters carry a shovel to dig those issues up.

-Low Ground- Avoid the conflict and withdraw from it entirely.
-The low ground also gives you a list of do nots that will put this conflict from bad to oh my god are you kidding me.
+- Low Ground—Avoid conflict and withdraw from it entirely.
+The low ground also gives you a list of do-nots that will put this conflict from bad to oh-my-god-are-you kidding-me.

 The middle ground is a sturdy standing place.
-In the middle ground we split the difference and allowing the initial argument to be ignored while solutions are made in it's place.
+In the middle ground, we split the difference and allow the initial argument to be ignored while solutions are made in its place.

-Sashkin's methods of conflict resolution give us 8 steps that we can follow to better understand and deal with the conflict present in ways that are more beneficial to all the parties involved.
-Remember if Bill and Bob are at each others throats over a promotion Bob got this conflict is not limited to the two parties involved.
-It affects the entire department as a whole!
+Marshall Sashkin's methods of conflict resolution give us eight steps that we can follow to better understand and deal with the conflict present—and in ways that are more beneficial to all the parties involved.
+Remember, if Bill and Bob are at each other's throats over a promotion Bob got, this conflict is not limited to the two parties involved; it affects the entire department as a whole!

 - Present the issue unemotionally and seek each active participant's problem from the perspective of the other side.